Josiah H. Beeman V: Ambassadorship and retirement

-Beeman was appointed ambassador of the United States to New Zealand and Samoa by President Bill Clinton on March 28, 1994.
+Beeman was appointed U.S. ambassador of the United States to New Zealand and Samoa by President Bill Clinton on March 28, 1994.
 Beerman had come to Clinton's attention as chair of the Presbyterian Church's Northern Ireland Working Group, which worked for peace in Northern Ireland.

-Beeman presented credentials in New Zealand on May 10, 1994 and in Samoa on May 31, 1994, and remained ambassador until December 9, 1999.
+Beeman presented his credentials in New Zealand on May 10, 1994, and in Samoa on May 31, 1994, and remained ambassador until December 9, 1999.

 During Beeman's five-year tenure, Clinton made the first international trip by a president to New Zealand in 32 years.
 Beeman also signed the Niue–United States Maritime Boundary Treaty on behalf of the United States on May 13, 1999.
 He was, with Sir Edmund Hillary, the principal speaker at the 40th anniversary celebration of the establishment of New Zealand's Scott Base in Antarctica.

 During his tenure, according to The Washington Post, Beeman "occasionally clashed with New Zealand officials" on trade issues, genetically modified food, and New Zealand's nuclear-free zone, "but he presided over generally amicable relations between the countries."
 Upon leaving the country he said that he "was taking a large supply" of New Zealand wine back to America.

 Upon his return to the United States, Beeman served as chief of staff for the Broadcasting Board of Governors, which manages Voice of America, Radio Free Europe, and Radio Free Asia.
 He retired in 2001.

 Beeman moved to Falls Church, Virginia, and was a member of Falls Church Presbyterian Church.
 From June 2004 until shortly before he died, Beeman served as chairman of the Fairfax-Falls Church Community Services Board.